 It’s no secret that new drivers face some of the steepest premiums.
 But you can offset those costs by enrolling in certified driver’s education.
 In Ontario, Ministry of Transportation-approved training can qualify new drivers for up to 10% in savings alone.

 Whether you’re a beginner or a seasoned pro, it’s not a bad idea to reassure insurance companies that you’re low-risk by taking a defensive driving or accident prevention course.
 In fact, driver’s ed might even help you reduce the number of demerit points on your license if you already have a speeding ticket or another minor violation.

 Courses will cost you, but you’ll be safer on the road and you’ll save on your premiums too.
 You can find a list of accredited programs on your province’s transportation ministry website.

-PRO Tip: Double check with your provider before signing up if a discount is your primary motive for signing up just in case the expense outweighs your savings potential.
+Double check with your provider before signing up if a discount is your primary motive for signing up just in case the expense outweighs your savings potential.